 § 42-128-1.
 Findings.

-(a) Rhode Island has an older housing stock which contributes invaluably to community character, and in order to maintain the stability of neighborhoods and to sustain health communities, it is necessary to have programs for housing and community development and revitalization.
+(a) Rhode Island has an older housing stock that contributes invaluably to community character, and in order to maintain the stability of neighborhoods and to sustain health communities, it is necessary to have programs for housing and community development and revitalization.

 (b) Rhode Island has an active private sector that is engaged in supplying housing.

-(c) Rhode Island has an active non-profit housing sector, which can, if provided adequate support, assist low and moderate income persons and works to improve conditions in neighborhoods and communities.
+(c) Rhode Island has an active nonprofit housing sector, which can, if provided adequate support, assist low and moderate income persons and works to improve conditions in neighborhoods and communities.

 (d) Housing that is not adequately maintained is a source of blight in communities and a cause of public health problems.
-Public health and safety are impaired by poor housing conditions; poisoning from lead paint and respiratory disease (asthma) are significant housing related health problems in Rhode Island.
+Public health and safety are impaired by poor housing conditions; poisoning from lead paint and respiratory disease (asthma) are significant housing-related health problems in Rhode Island.

 (e) There is an increasing need for supported living arrangements for the elderly and a continuing need for supported living arrangements for persons who are disabled and/or homeless.